reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   :term:`VARIABLE_NAME_HERE`

 This will link directly to the glossary.
-Her is some more information on `links to a glossary <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary.html#link-a-term-to-its-a-glossary-entry>`_.
+Here is some more information on `links to a glossary <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary.html#link-a-term-to-its-a-glossary-entry>`_.

 Links to External Web Pages